choijunDoo/Isaaclab_g1/README.md

 [![License](https://img.shields.io/badge/license-BSD--3-yellow.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [![License](https://img.shields.io/badge/license-Apache--2.0-yellow.svg)](https://opensource.org/license/apache-2-0)

-**Project**
-This project is based on [IsaacLab](https://github.com/NVIDIA-Omniverse/IsaacLab), which is licensed under a dual license: BSD-3-Clause or Apache-2.0.
-You may choose either license that suits your needs.

-Modifications and additional content in this repository are also licensed under the Apache License 2.0.

 **Isaac Lab** is a GPU-accelerated, open-source framework designed to unify and simplify robotics research workflows, such as reinforcement learning, imitation learning, and motion planning.
 Built on [NVIDIA Isaac Sim](https://docs.isaacsim.omniverse.nvidia.com/latest/index.html), it combines fast and accurate physics and sensor simulation, making it an ideal choice for sim-to-real transfer in robotics.